 We would highly advise you to check carefully before purchasing whether your jigsaw blades are compatible with the jigsaw or not.
 Some of the latest models won’t support the U-shank design.

-U shank jigsaw blades with hole:
+U-shank jigsaw blades with holes:

 There is some very older model of jigsaw blades, which comes with an additional hole made into it.
 Working with this type of blade is a bit complex and consumes a lot of time, so users do tend to avoid it.

 What is the difference between T-shank and U-shank jigsaw blades?

 A T-shank blade lets you replace them quite easily.
 In order to replace it all, you have to just give a simple push in the button of the jigsaw.
 In the case of U-shank, you will need to use a tool to replace that.